 Matti is the humble main character in the cartoon “Finnish Nightmares” created by Karoliina Korhonen.
 The character is a stereotype of Finns, and the stickman has won many hearts among introverts in Finland.

-But Matti does not only stick to his northern home country.
-He has also become well-known on the internet among young people in China – despite cultural differences between Finland and China.
+That happened after “Finnish nightmares” became popular on the internet among young people in China – despite cultural differences between Finland and China.

 “It can be very difficult to obtain personal space in China,” explains Veli-Matti Palomäki to ScandAsia.
 He works as promotion officer at the Consulate General of Finland in Shanghai and is a former Chinese teacher in Finland.

-In the Chinese population of almost 1,4 billion hide many young people who might find themselves a bit awkward and longing for more personal space.
+In the Chinese population of almost 1,4 billion many young people who might find themselves a bit awkward and longing for more personal space.
 Matti can be voice of that, thinks Veli-Matti Palomäki: